Grower Glossary – CUpdated 18 days ago

 A flowering plant genus grown for its resinous buds containing cannabinoids (THC, CBD, and others).
 Cannabis is a short-day annual, meaning photoperiod varieties flower when light cycles shorten.

-Cronk Nutrients are formulated for cannabis nutrition but are also effective for fruits, herbs, and vegetables.
+Cronk Nutrients are formulated for cannabis nutrition but work just as well on fruits, herbs, and vegetables.

 Cannabinoids

-Lighting, nutrient ratios, and stress levels can influence cannabinoid concentration during flower.
+Lighting, nutrient ratios, and stress levels all influence cannabinoid concentration during flower.

 CBD (Cannabidiol)